Scaling Achievable Rates in SIM-aided MIMO Systems with Metasurface Layers: A Hybrid Optimization Framework: System Model and Problem Formulation

 \subsection{Problem Formulations}

 In this paper, we consider two problem formulations that aim to maximize the AR by jointly optimizing the SIM phase shifts and power allocation.
-The first one arises from maximizing the AR in (\ref{eq:SINRs}) directly, stated as
+The first one arises from direct RMax in (\ref{eq:SINRs}), stated as